wwood/bioruby-ipcress/README.md

 res.reverse_mismatches #=> 1
 ```

-There appears to be a slight bug in iPCRess, in the way it handles primers with 'wobble' bases like AAACT*Y*,
+There appears to be a slight bug in iPCRess, in the way it handles primers with 'wobble' bases like the
+last base of AAACTY,
-which indicates that both AAACT*C* and AAACT*T* are added as primers.
+which indicates that both AAACTC and AAACTT are added as primers.
 IPCress always suggests that there is at least a single mismatch,
 when this is not always the case.
 To workaround this, the
 ```Result#recalculate_mismatches_from_alignments``` method re-computes the